had holdings and interests in numerous railroad projects over the years,

 connect a low-grade "Air Line" to Salt Lake City, as requested by the

+city of Denver.
 As mentioned before, with the resulting bankruptcies the project proved to much more difficult than anticipated.
 While Moffat spent all of his fortune trying to complete a tortuously steep route between the two cities he neither connected the two before his death in 911 nor before his railroad fell into bankruptcy.
 What was complete of the D&SL was only completed between Denver and Craig, Colorado (a distance of just over 200-miles, and less than half way to Salt Lake City) using a route that went over the Rocky Mountains at Rollins Pass topping out at over 4% along many stretches of the 23-miles of railroad it took to cross the pass.

 It was the highest main line railroad ever built in the United States,